trev710/west-se-071921-CC1.2-Flortagorm/README.md

 https://distinct-vaulted-freesia.glitch.me/image

 Hit that URL in your browser to see the data, and verify that it's working for you.
+(If it's been a while, the server may take a second to spin up.)

 Then, open the `index.html` file in your browser to load your application.